zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 }
 ```

-Options that are manatory are `--username`, `--api-key` and `--domain`.
+Options that are mandatory are `--username`, `--api-key` and `--domain`.
 Option
 `--domain` is repeated for every domain name in the batch.
 The other options are
 optional.
 For all options see `zmb man`.

-The batch ID is found in "result", `"result": 2` in this case.
+The batch ID is found in "result", which is "2" in this case.

 ### Status of a batch job

-To check the status of the batch job started above we need the batch ID (2 in the
+To check the status of a batch job the batch ID is required ("2" in the
-case above), and then we ask för the status:
+case above), using `get_batch_job_result`:

 ```
 $ zmb get_batch_job_result --batch-id 2 | jq